 Sales presentations are the cornerstone of many companies’ sales efforts, yet so often they aren’t given the time and attention they deserve.
 Thrown together at the last-minute, often your sales reps stand up in front of a sales presentation that's nothing more than a glorified page of notes.
 Read this article for everything you need to make the ultimate sales presentation.

 When companies attack PowerPoint, we’re pretty relaxed because the criticisms don’t tend to apply to what we do.
 Lots of people do use PowerPoint badly.
 We know we use it well.
+But the claim by proponents of whiteboarding is that PowerPoint is dull and text-heavy, and that using a whiteboard instead promotes visual communication.

-The claim by proponents of whiteboarding is that PowerPoint is dull and text-heavy, and that using a whiteboard promotes visual communication.
-But just because you give a whiteboard presentation doesn’t mean you avoid boring text-heavy communication – you may just be swapping text-on-slides for text-on-paper.
+However, just because you give a whiteboard presentation doesn’t mean you avoid boring text-heavy communication – you may just be swapping text-on-slides for text-on-paper.
 Sure, you get to turn your back on the audience and write the bullet-points – but that probably doesn’t make them any better.